SUSE/release-notes-alp/CONTRIBUTING.md

 # Summary

-1. Create a new branch with name that includes: your username, the original branch name, and descriptive suffix (e.g. `lkucharczyk-alp10-newfeature`).
+1. Fork the repository.
+2. Make your changes either to the "main" branch or create a new branch.
+    1. Write one sentence per line.
+    2. If there is a related issue, use its Jira or Bugzilla identifier as the section ID (`[#jsc-SLE-1234]`), or if that is not possible, add it as a comment (`// jsc#SLE-1234`).
 2. Submit the changes as a pull request.
-3. Write one sentence per line.
-4. If there is a related issue, use its Jira or Bugzilla identifier as the section ID (`[#jsc-SLE-1234]`), or if that is not possible, add it as a comment (`// jsc#SLE-1234`).

 # Examples